YinLiLin/KAML/README.md

 ## INPUT
 ### Phenotype file
 The file must contain a header row.
 Missing values should be denoted by NA, which will be treated as candidates.
 Notice that only numeric values are allowed and characters will not be recognized.
 However, if a phenotype takes only values 0, 1(or only two levels), then ***`KAML`*** would consider it to be a case-control trait, and the predicted value could be directly interpreted as the probability of being a case. <br>
-When a phenotype file contains more than one trait, users should specify which to analyse using the option "pheno=N", for example: *`KAML(..., pheno=1)`* means the trait in first column would be predicted.

 > `mouse.Pheno.txt`